check-spelling-sandbox/cilium/Documentation/security/policy/language.rst

 world
     The world entity corresponds to all endpoints outside of the cluster.
     Allowing to world is identical to allowing to CIDR 0.0.0.0/0.
-An alternative to allowing from and to world is to define fine grained DNS or CIDR based policies. all
+An alternative to allowing from and to world is to define fine-grained DNS or CIDR based policies. all
     The all entity represents the combination of all known clusters as well